Kindergir/FileSorter/README.md

 ## How to use the generator

 Build and run project FileGenerator.
-You also can use ready exe from repository.
 You should enter the expected file size in kilobutes and wait.

-Also you can use ready files from repository: "gig" is the gigabyte test file, and "half" is the half-gigabyte test file.
+Also you can use ready file from repository: "small" is a test file.

 ## How to use the sorter

 Build and run project FileSorter.
-You also can use ready exe from repository.
 You should enter the input file name.
 Note, that if you enter name without full path, we will try to use work directory.

 ## Where is the result?